zoonoo/azure-docs.ko-kr/articles/search/search-get-started-dotnet.md

 		<?xml version="1.0" encoding="utf-8"?>
 		<!--
-		  For more information on how to configure your ASP.NET application, please visit http://go.microsoft.com/fwlink/?LinkId=152368
+		  For more information on how to configure your ASP.NET application, visit http://go.microsoft.com/fwlink/?LinkId=152368
 		  -->
 		<configuration>